stakater-archive/tbd-cd-workflow/README.md

 # Feature Toggles

+Feature toggles are a powerful technique, allowing teams to modify system behavior without changing code.
+They fall into various usage categories, and it's important to take that categorization into account when implementing and managing toggles.
+Toggles introduce complexity.
+We can keep that complexity in check by using smart toggle implementation practices and appropriate tools to manage our toggle configuration, but we should also aim to constrain the number of toggles in our system.

+"Feature Toggling" is a set of patterns which can help a team to deliver new functionality to users rapidly but safely.

+Feature toggles used to hide partly built features are called **release toggles**.
+Hodgson also identifies **experiment toggles** for A/B testing, **ops toggles** to provide controls for operations staff, and **permissioning toggles** to control access of features for different subsets of users

+It's very important to retire **release toggles** once the pending features have bedded down in production.
+This involves removing the definitions on the configuration file and all the code that uses them.
+Otherwise you will get a pile of toggles that nobody can remember how to use.

+## Categories of toggles

+Feature toggles can be categorized across two major dimensions: how long the feature toggle will live and how dynamic the toggling decision must be.
+There are other factors to consider - who will manage the feature toggle, for example - but I consider longevity and dynamism to be two big factors which can help guide how to manage toggles.

+### Release Toggles

+These are toggles used to enable trunk-based development for teams practicing Continuous Delivery.
+They allow in-progress features to be checked into a shared integration branch (e.g. master or trunk) while still allowing that branch to be deployed to production at any time.
+Release Toggles allow incomplete and un-tested codepaths to be shipped to production as latent code which may never be turned on.

+Release Toggles are transitionary by nature.
+They should generally not stick around much longer than a week or two, although product-centric toggles may need to remain in place for a longer period.
+The toggling decision for a Release Toggle is typically very static.
+Every toggling decision for a given release version will be the same, and changing that toggling decision by rolling out a new release with a toggle configuration change is usually perfectly acceptable.

+### Experiment Toggles

+Experiment Toggles are used to perform multivariate or A/B testing.
+Each user of the system is placed into a cohort and at runtime the Toggle Router will consistently send a given user down one codepath or the other, based upon which cohort they are in.
+By tracking the aggregate behavior of different cohorts we can compare the effect of different codepaths.

+An Experiment Toggle needs to remain in place with the same configuration long enough to generate statistically significant results.
+Depending on traffic patterns that might mean a lifetime of hours or weeks.
+Longer is unlikely to be useful, as other changes to the system risk invalidating the results of the experiment.
+By their nature Experiment Toggles are highly dynamic - each incoming request is likely on behalf of a different user and thus might be routed differently than the last.

+### Ops Toggles

+These toggles are used to control operational aspects of our system's behavior.
+We might introduce an Ops Toggle when rolling out a new feature which has unclear performance implications so that system operators can disable or degrade that feature quickly in production if needed.

+Most Ops Toggles will be relatively short-lived - once confidence is gained in the operational aspects of a new feature the toggle should be retired.
+However it's not uncommon for systems to have a small number of long-lived "Kill Switches" which allow operators of production environments to gracefully degrade non-vital system functionality when the system is enduring unusually high load.

+### Permissioning Toggles

+These toggles are used to change the features or product experience that certain users receive.
+For example we may have a set of "premium" features which we only toggle on for our paying customers.
+Or perhaps we have a set of "alpha" features which are only available to internal users and another set of "beta" features which are only available to internal users plus beta users

+## Release toggles are the last thing you should do!

+Release toggles are a useful technique and lots of teams use them.
+However they should be your last choice when you're dealing with putting features into production.

+Your first choice should be to break the feature down so you can safely introduce parts of the feature into the product.
+The advantages of doing this are the same ones as any strategy based on small, frequent releases.
+You reduce the risk of things going wrong and you get valuable feedback on how users actually use the feature that will improve the enhancements you make later.

 # Rules

 1. Raise a PR as soon as you have first commit in your feature branch -